FederatedTrust: A Solution for Trustworthy Federated Learning: Experiments

-The previously defined setup combining FederatedTrust and FederatedScope was used to perform four experiments that consist of training FL models that classify hand-written digits using the FEMNIST dataset.
-The details of each experiment are provided below.
+The previously defined setup combining FederatedTrust and FederatedScope was used to perform \addtxt{the following }four{three} experiments that consist of training FL models that classify hand-written digits using the FEMNIST dataset. \rmvtxt{The details of each experiment are provided below.}

 \begin{itemize}